cdrummey216/whoami/README.md

 # IDENTITY AS A JULIA SET
 END
 * c = 1 − ϕ
-* binary states of I am not alive
+* binary state of I am not alive
+* The values for a, b are notional and assume that either question could be asked to an identity.
+The values for a, b are what can be inferred.
 * a = i am not alive //no "I" exists, the question "Who am I?" would not be asked
 * b = i am not alive //missing context, no "I" (*you*) exists to ask "Who are you?"
 * a+b/a = a/b = ϕ